 From one perspective, this proposal could carve out an exemption for .brands that is not appropriate.
 The author of the proposal refuted the suggestion that the proposed text would create such an exemption.
 Another concern raised was that this provision would not give applicants clear guidance and may cause uncertainty.

 A second proposal also suggested a revision to the text of Applicant Guidebook section 2.2.1.4.2, part 2.
 In the 2012 Applicant Guidebook, a letter of support or non-objection was required if it is clear from applicant statements within the application that the applicant will use the TLD primarily for purposes associated with the city name and the applied-for string is a city name as listed on official city documents.
-Under the proposal, a letter would also be required if if is clear from applicant statements within the application that the applicant will use the TLD primarily for purposes associated with the city name and it is a non-capital city name listed in http://unstats.un.org/unsd/demographic/products/dyb/dyb2015/Table08.xls[unstats.un.org].]
+Under the proposal, a letter would also be required if is clear from applicant statements within the application that the applicant will use the TLD primarily for purposes associated with the city name and it is a non-capital city name listed in http://unstats.un.org/unsd/demographic/products/dyb/dyb2015/Table08.xls[unstats.un.org].]

 The Work Track member who put forward this proposal indicated that the proposal would provide greater certainty by giving clearer guidance to applicants.
 By having a limited and finite list of names to review, applicants would have a better point of reference in the Applicant Guidebook.
 One member flagged that some countries include in their national legislation how a city is defined, and the process should defer to that definition.
 Some members raised concerns that the list provided in this proposal is not exclusive to city names and does not distinguish which localities are cities, urban agglomerations, municipalities or another type of locality.
 From this perspective, the UN Demographic Yearbook is not intended to provide a comprehensive list of all cities.
 Rather, it is part of a publication setting out global statistics.
 Therefore, there are limitations on how the information in the publication can be used.
 For example, the localities listed are not necessarily the actual name of the locality.
 Where the names are not in the Roman alphabet, they have been “romanized”.